 Pear and Chocolate Sponge

 - Base-line an 8 inch (20 cm) round cake tin (3 inches (8 cm) deep).
 OR for a cake that is less deep but wider, use a 9 inch tin and bake for slightly less time).

 - Pre-heat the oven to 170 C/325 F/Gas 3.

 - Weigh and mix together in a medium bowl the flour, almonds, xanthan gum, salt, baking powder and cocoa, making sure any lumps are completely broken down.
 TIP: Weigh into an airtight container and shake vigorously.
 Set aside.

 - In a large bowl, cream together the butter, sugar and maple syrup until light and fluffy.

-- Add the eggs and vanilla extract and beat until well combined.
+- Add the eggs (one at a time) and vanilla extract and beat until well combined.

-- Add the dry ingredients, juice and chopped pear to the mixture and fold until completely combined.
+- Add the dry ingredients, juice and chopped pear to the mixture and gently fold until evenly mixed.